 - Accepted religious activities include, but are not limited to: participating with Sunday/Wednesday school, Vacation Bible School, confirmation class, baby-sitting during religious services, working on a sound crew, recording/videotaping a service, or mission trips.

-- Unacceptable hours are Valley High School and Valley Southwoods Freshman High School sport team managing or training, service work for a group as part of your membership obligation, rehearsing, working from home, walking/running/dancing/sleeping in a marathon or fundraiser, confirmation service, Boy Scout Advancement, and participating in a march, rally, or walkout.
+- Unacceptable hours are Valley High School and Valley Southwoods Freshman High School drama, instrumental, or vocal rehearsals or performances, sports team managing or training, service work for a group as part of your membership obligation, rehearsing, working from home, walking/running/dancing/sleeping in a marathon or fundraiser, confirmation service, Boy Scout Advancement, and participating in a march, rally, or walkout.
 Please note that Valley High School Dance Marathon is exempt from this rule.